oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/lab2/lab2-create-vmcluster-network.md

 8. (Optional) You can choose to adjust the system-generated network definitions on the Review Configuration page.
 Click **Edit** to adjust the system-generated network definitions to meet your requirements.

 9. Click **Create VM Cluster Network**.
 The VM Cluster Network Details page is now displayed.
-Initially, after creation, the state of the VM cluster network is **Requires Validation**.
+After creation, the state of the VM cluster network is **Requires Validation**.

 ## Task 2: Validate the VM Cluster Network

-You can only validate a VM cluster network if its current state is Requires Validation, and if the underlying Exadata infrastructure is activated.
+You can only validate a VM cluster network if its current state is **Requires Validation**, and if the underlying Exadata infrastructure is activated.

 1. Click the name of the VM cluster network that you want to validate.
 The VM Cluster Network Details page displays information about the selected VM cluster network.